hsjoo-lghtsnd/curriculum-vitae/README.md

 I am currently pursuing on PhD in POSTECH.
 I am working on artificial intelligence (AI) as a automatic processor with respect to arbitrary signals.

+## Contacts

+I like to use the ID: zxcqa123

+You may contact me by e-mail when you type zxcqa123@gmail.com / zxcqa123@postech.ac.kr / zxcqa123@kaist.ac.kr ... so on.

 <a href="https://www.linkedin.com/in/hosung-joo-a74168227/">(My Linkedin profile)</a>